kostaskougios/terminal21-restapi/docs/quick.md

 # Quick classes

-There are some UI components, like tables, that require a lot of elements: TableContainer, TBody, Tr, Th etc. `Quick*` classes simplify creation of this components.
+There are some UI components, like tables, that require a lot of elements: TableContainer, TBody, Tr, Th etc. `Quick*` classes simplify creation of these components.

 ## QuickTable

-This class helps creating tables quickly.
+This class helps create tables quickly.

 ```scala
 val conversionTable = QuickTable().headers("To convert", "into", "multiply by")